TriplyDB/Documentation/blog/2023-06-grlc/index.md

 ## How was GRLC created?

 GRLC was developed in the [CLARIAH project](https://www.clariah.nl).
 The CLARIAH project builds a national infrastructure for the Digital Humanities in The Netherlands.
-It makes extensive use of linked data, and GRLC is an example of one of the many linked data innovation that were established in CLARIAH.
-GRLC was developed by researcher Albert Meroño-Peñuela (now at King's College London).
+It makes extensive use of linked data, and GRLC is an example of one of the many linked data innovations that were established in CLARIAH.
+GRLC was originally developed by researcher Albert Meroño-Peñuela (now at King's College London).

 As a commercial partner of the CLARIAH project, Triply supports the GRLC format in its TriplyDB product.
 A growing number of other linked data products and projects are supporting GRLC as well.
 Because GRLC annotations are represented in a format that is compatible with the open SPARQL standard, GRLC solutions are vendor-independent and can be used across a growing number of products and components.